bilal-bln/vmz-app-front-end/README.md

 ## Compile and run with hot-reloads for development

+The [VMZ App back end](https://github.com/bilal-bln/vmz-app-back-end) must be running for the VMZ App front end to work!
+Please follow the instructions on the [VMZ App back end GitHub page](https://github.com/bilal-bln/vmz-app-back-end).

 Open the terminal and navigate to the "vmz-app-front-end" root directory on the command line:

 `$ cd "path/to/vmz-app-front-end"`